redstrate/LauncherTweaks/README.md

 ### macOS/Linux

-Wine will prefer it's own `winmm.dll` by default, but you can change it the configuration (`winecfg`).
+Wine will prefer it's own `winmm.dll` by default, but you can change it using Wine's own configuration GUI (`winecfg`).
 Applications like [Bottles](https://usebottles.com/) have dedicated settings for this too.

 ## Building